Omar Hakim: Career

 Hakim first came to major attention backing Carly Simon in 1980, and joined Weather Report in 1982.
 He played drums on David Bowie's most commercially successful album, 1983's Let's Dance, as well as the follow-up, Tonight, in 1984.
 Bowie described Hakim as "a fascinating drummer, with impeccable timing" and "always fresh in his approach".

-In the mid-1980s, Hakim joined Dire Straits as drummer while recording their fifth album Brothers in Arms.
-Hakim temporarily replaced the band’s then-permanent drummer Terry Williams, when his performance was felt to be unsuitable for the desired sound of the album after most of the album tracks had been recorded.
-Hakim re-recorded all the drum tracks on the album in two days and then left for other commitments.
-Hakim and Williams are both credited on the album.
-Hakim was also part of the band for Sting's album The Dream of the Blue Turtles.
+At the end of 1984, Hakim joined Dire Straits as drummer while recording their fifth album Brothers in Arms.
+Hakim temporarily replaced the band's then-permanent drummer Terry Williams, when his performance was felt to be unsuitable for the desired sound of the album after most of the album tracks had been recorded.
+Hakim re-recorded all the drum tracks on the album within three days and then left for other commitments.
+Hakim and Williams are both credited on the album, however all of the drumming on the final album was performed by Hakim with the exception of the improvised crescendo at the beginning of “Money for Nothing”.

+Hakim was also part of the band for Sting's album The Dream of the Blue Turtles, which was released in June 1985.

 "By this time, Hakim was teaching himself to program drum machines, which put him in even greater demand as a pop, rock, and R&B session musician, and landed him work with Madonna."
 He kept working in jazz fusion, playing with Roy Ayers, George Benson, Miles Davis, Lee Ritenour, Joe Sample, David Sanborn, and John Scofield across the 1980s and 1990s.
 His debut album as leader, Rhythm Deep, was released in 1989, also featured his singing, and was nominated for a Grammy Award.

 In the 1990s, Hakim developed further in electronic percussion, which gave him more opportunities as a session musician: he recorded with pop stars Mariah Carey, Celine Dion, and Jewel.
 His jazz career had faded by the mid-1990s.
 His second album as leader, The Groovesmith, was released in 2000.

 On June 18, 2015, Journey announced that Hakim would replace longtime drummer Deen Castronovo on their North American tour after Castronovo was arrested for domestic violence in Salem, Oregon.

 Hakim was featured on the cover of Modern Drummer in 2014, and was on the cover of DrumHead in 2017.

 Hakim became the Chairman of the Percussion Department of Berklee College of Music in 2017, replacing the previous Department Chair, John Ramsey.

-On September 3rd 2022 Omar appeared at the Taylor Hawkins Tribute Concert at Wembley Stadium performing on sets with Nile Rodgers, Josh Homme, Chris Chaney, Gaz Combes, Geddy Lee and Alex Lifeson of Rush, Paul McCartney, Chrissie Hynde and The Foo Fighters.
+On September 3, 2022, Hakim appeared at the Taylor Hawkins Tribute Concert at Wembley Stadium performing on sets with Nile Rodgers, Josh Homme, Chris Chaney, Gaz Combes, Geddy Lee and Alex Lifeson of Rush, Paul McCartney, Chrissie Hynde and Foo Fighters members.